creighton-gorai/default_layout/README.md

 # default_layout
-A basic default layout for projects and website structure
+This is a default layout for general project based web page.